-These days, the Greyjoy fleet is apparently equipped with speedboats and Littlefinger can basically teleport at will, but back when the show stuck closely to author George R.R.
-Martin’s novels, characters spent a whole lot of time just getting from place to place.
-Its second episode is dedicated almost entirely to the journey of Ned, his pal King Robert, and their kids from Winterfell to King’s Landing.
+These days, both time and characters move so fast on Game of Thrones that some viewers have started complaining about it.
+But but back when the show stuck closely to author George R.R.
+Martin’s novels, people spent a whole lot of time just getting from place to place.
+The series’ second episode is dedicated almost entirely to the journey of Ned, his pal King Robert, and their kids from Winterfell to King’s Landing.
 Granted, we get our first glimpse of Joffrey’s true colors along the way — and our first (sob!) direwolf killing as well — but this episode is mostly concerned with establishing the look and feel of the show and its setting.

 To paraphrase Chevy Chase, Jon Snow is still dead.
 That’s the main takeaway from this season premiere, which decidedly did not revive the slain Lord Commander — though it does reveal that red priestess Melisandre is a very, very old woman, and it provides further confirmation that Ellaria and the Sand Snakes kind of suck, even when they topple House Martell in like five seconds.

 52. “The Night Lands” (Season 2, Episode 2)